MehmetOguz26/docker-commands-and-best-practices/Docker-Compose/Docker-Compose-Named-Volume/README.md

 ## Step-04: Services

 1. **MySQL Service**:
-   - Uses the official `mysql:8.0` image from Docker Hub.
+   - Uses the official `mysql` image from Docker Hub.
    - Configures database credentials and schema via environment variables.
    - The MySQL container is exposed on port `3306` of the host machine.
    - Data is persisted in a named Docker volume (`mysqldb`), ensuring the database remains intact even after the container is stopped or removed.